Leibel Bergman: Life and career

 Bergman's wife Anne died of cancer in 1963, at the age of 47.

 Inspired by the Chinese Communist Revolution, in July 1965 Bergman and his sons left the US for China, where he taught English.
 In China he met Vicki Garvin, who he married in 1966.
 He returned to the US in 1967, with Garvin following a few years later.

 With a group of mostly younger activists (including Bob Avakian, H. Bruce Franklin and Steve Hamilton) Bergman founded the Maoist Bay Area Revolutionary Union (BARU) in Spring 1968.
 At the time, an FBI informant inside the organization described Bergman as its "dominating factor."
 Bergman continued to help lead the BARU as it grew into a national organization and changed its name, first to the Revolutionary Union and then (in 1975) to the Revolutionary Communist Party, USA (RCP).

 After Mao's death in 1976, Bergman supported his successors, who Avakian and others in the RCP viewed as betraying Mao's legacy and moving China towards capitalism.
 With Mickey Jarvis, Bergman left the party to form the Revolutionary Workers Headquarters, taking about a third of the RCP's membership with them.

 Bergman and Garvin eventually divorced—the date is unclear from publicly available sources.

+Bergman published two books of poetry, I Cannot See Their Faces and Keep Silent (1946) and Will We Remember?
+(1988).

 Bergman died in 1988 after a long illness.

 Bergman's son Lincoln Bergman is a poet and journalist.
 He was poet laureate of Richmond, California.
 His daughter Miranda Bergman is a muralist.